mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/1 Low - David Bowie
  * 1st Listen: Very good
  * 2nd Listen: Very good/ amazing
- * 3rd Listen (3/16): Very good/ incredible
+ * 3rd Listen: Very good/ incredible
+ * 4th Listen: Very good

 Only one single if any - Sound and Vision.
 Otherwise the album lives only as a whole - tracking Bowies progression from addiction to the next phase in his career.

 Upon 3rd listen, this album holds it's rank - Just an incredible amount of ideas and innovation, forseeing the next three decades of music.
+But on the 4th listen when all is said and done, it doesn't pull me back in for repeat listens.

 <i><a text-align="right" href="#">Go to top</a></i>